What Is SAST? Overview + SAST Tools

 For example, cross-site scripting vulnerabilities are found in around 2/3 of all web applications.
 Embedded applications written in C are more likely to contain memory corruption bugs that make it possible to exploit the code.

-SQL injection is a code injection technique that is used to attack data-driven applications.
+SQL injection is a code injection technique.
+It's used to attack data-driven applications.
 The cyberattack enables cybercriminals to embed DQL commands with user-provided parameters.

 Input Validation Attacks

 Stack Buffer Overflows

-Stack buffer overflows is a common software vulnerability that is caused when a program writes more data to a buffer located on the stack than what is actually allocated for that buffer.
-It can also be caused deliberately as part of an attack known as “stack smashing”.
+Buffer overflow can also be caused deliberately as part of an attack known as “stack smashing”.
 Stack buffer overflow often leads to the corruption of adjacent data on the stack.
-And, in some cases, cause the program to crash or operate incorrectly.
+And, in some cases, it causes the program to crash or operate incorrectly.

 An integer overflow occurs when an arithmetic operation — such as multiplication or addition — exceeds the maximum size of the integer type used to store it.
 When an integer overflow occurs, it can jeopardize a program’s reliability and security.

 Here’s an example Java code snippet demonstrating how an integer overflow can occur.